-After you're done installing Node, you'll be able to install Remake.
+After you're done installing Node, you'll be able to create a Remake app.

 Node comes with a command line program called

-npm, which allows you to install packages through your terminal.
+npx, which lets you run packages in your terminal.

-Open your terminal and run this command to install Remake globally:
+Open your terminal and run this command to create a new app:

-Change into that directory after the starter app is finished being created:
+Change into your app's directory after the app is finished being created:

 Run the dev server